The ODE Method for Asymptotic Statistics in Stochastic Approximation and Reinforcement Learning: Introduction

-Iteration of \eqref{e:SAintro} gives, for any $0<n<K$,
+Iteration of~\eqref{e:SAintro} gives, for any $0<n<K$,

 where $\clE_{K}^{(n)} $ is the sum of cumulative disturbances and the error resulting from the Riemann-Stieltjes approximation of the integral.
 The disturbance term $\clE_{K}^{(n)} $ will vanish with $n$ uniformly in $K$ subject to conditions on $\{\Delta_i\}$ and the step-size.
-This is by definition the ODE approximation of $\{\theta_n\}$ \cite{bor20a,benmetpri90}.
+This is, by definition, the ODE approximation of $\{\theta_n\}$~\cite{bor20a,benmetpri12}.

-A closer inspection of the theory shows that two ingredients are required to establish convergence of SA: The first is stability of the ODE \eqref{e:ODESA1}, as previously noted.
-The second requirement is that the sequence $\{ \theta_n\}$ obtained from the SA recursion is bounded with probability one.
-Subject to moment bounds on the sequence it is also possible to establish rates of convergence through the central limit theorem (CLT) and the law of the iterated logarithm \cite{benmetpri12,kusyin97,kon02,bor20a,gapkra75,mokpel05}.
+A closer inspection of the theory shows that two ingredients are required to establish convergence of SA: The first is stability of the mean flow~\eqref{e:ODESA1}, as previously noted.
+The second requirement is that the parameter sequence $\{ \theta_n\}$ obtained from the SA recursion is bounded with probability one.
+Rates of convergence through the central limit theorem (CLT) and the law of the iterated logarithm require further assumptions~\cite{benmetpri12,kusyin97,kon02,bor20a,gapkra75,mokpel05}.

-The goal of the present paper is to expand the Borkar-Meyn theorem of \cite{bormey00a, bor20a} to provide more readily verifiable conditions for both convergence and asymptotic statistics.
-The stability criterion in this prior work is based on the ``ODE@$\infty$'' with vector field:

-If the ODE with this vector field is globally asymptotically stable, then the sequence $\{ \theta_n\}$ is bounded with probability one.
-Relaxations of the assumptions of \cite{bormey00a} are given in \cite{bha11,rambha17}.
-A common assumption in all of this prior work is that the sequence $\{\Delta_n\}$ appearing in \eqref{e:SAintro} is a martingale difference sequence.
-This strong assumption holds in the \textit{tabular} Q-learning algorithm of Watkins and a few other very special cases.

-Reference \cite{rambha18} presents an extension of \cite{bormey00a} in which the sequence $\bfPhi=\{\Phi_n\}$ appearing in \eqref{e:SAa} is parameter dependent, which can be realized by $\Phi_{n+1} = \upxi_{n+1}(\Phi_n, \theta_n )$ in which $\{\upxi_n : n\ge 1\}$ is an independent and identically distributed (i.i.d.) sequence of functions.
-Boundedness of the parameter sequence is obtained based on a more complex ODE@$\infty$, defined as a differential inclusion.
-The setting is adversarial: The ODE@$\infty$ is stable under the worst-case noise sequence.
-Once boundedness is established, convergence of parameter estimates follows from arguments in \cite{bor20a}.
+There are two well-known approaches to establishing boundedness of the parameter sequence based on properties of the mean-flow.
+The relationship between these two approaches is discussed in~\cite[Ch.~4]{CSRL} and in~\cite{vid23,vid22}.